estuary/flow/site/docs/concepts/materialization.md

   acmeCo/example/database-views:
     endpoint: ...
     bindings:
+      # The source can be specified as an object, which allows setting a partition selector.
-      - source: acmeCo/anvil/orders
+      - source:
-        resource: { table: coyote_orders }
+          name: acmeCo/anvil/orders
           # Process partitions where "Coyote" is the customer.
           partitions:
             include:
               customer: [Coyote]
+        resource: { table: coyote_orders }
 ```

 [Learn more about partition selectors](./advanced/projections.md#partition-selectors).